 Out of the factory, all Decagon sensors start with SDI-12 address zero and print out the DDI-Serial string during the power up time specified in the Electrical and Timing Characteristics section (See the start up sequence diagram in the DDI-Serial section for a detailed diagram).
 This can be interpreted by non-Decagon SDI-12 sensors as a pseudo-break condition followed by a random series of bits.
-To circumvent this issue, sensors with firmware version 3.46 and newer omit the DDI-Serial string when their SDI-12 address is non-zero.
+To circumvent this issue all DS-2 sensors omit the DDI-Serial string when their SDI-12 address is non-zero.
 Simply changing the sensor addresses on the SDI-12 bus to non-zero values will prevent any race conditions on the data line during sensor power up.